Sunlighter/KanaQuiz/README.md

 `make-bank` takes zero or more lesson names and returns a vector of question-answer pairs.
 (It is not really useful to provide zero lesson names, but if you do, you will get an empty vector.)

+`make-bank-except` takes zero or more lesson names and returns a question bank that uses all the lessons *except* those named.
+If you provide zero lesson names, you will get all the questions for all the lessons.

 `for` implements a simple &ldquo;for&rdquo; loop.

 `lookup` takes a lesson name and a question or answer, and returns the corresponding answer or question, or `#f` if